Hey Arnold! The Movie poster

 Narrative Framework

-This structural analysis employs proven narrative structure principles that track dramatic progression.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Hey Arnold!
 The Movie against these established plot points, we can identify how Tuck Tucker utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Hey Arnold!
 The Movie within the animation genre.

 Plot Points by Act